nus-cs2103-AY2122S2/ip/docs/README.md

 To find tasks in  your list:

-1. type in 'find (argument)' where argument is the task with the description you are finding for.
+1. type in `find (argument)` where argument is the task with the description you are finding for.

 2. Hit 'Enter' or click the send button.